How Much to Hang a Door?

 How to Trim an Internal Door

-A professional carpenter charges around £100 - £150 a day in labour, usually with a minimum call-out charge of £50, so if you’re considering hiring one to trim the doors, it’s the best value for you to have them all completed at once.
+A professional carpenter charges around £100 to £150 a day in labour, usually with a minimum call-out charge of £50, so if you’re considering hiring one to trim the doors, it’s the best value for you to have them all completed at once.

 If you’re hiring someone to hang the doors for you as well, they will likely include this work in their quote.

-Always make sure your door is secured properly, and that adequate protection is worn before starting to trim the door.
+Always make sure your door is secured properly and that adequate protection is worn before starting to trim the door.
 A sawhorse is the recommended platform to lay the door on, secured with adequate clamps.

 Ready to get a quote from local tradesmen?